Photo Source: Diogo Mendes

 |Online Audio NT:

 The nation of Portugal is located on the Iberian Peninsula in southwestern Europe.
 Despite its relatively small size, about the size of the US state of Maine, Portugal was a world power from the 15th to early 19th century.
 Over 250 million people speak the Portuguese language.
 Most Portuguese speakers now live in Brazil.
 The independence of Brazil 1825 led to the decline in power and status of Portugal.
 Portugal's two main African colonies, Mozambique and Angola, became independent in 1975 after years of war.

 Since the 1980s, Portugal's economy has been steadily improving.
 Portugal is a member of NATO and the European Union.
 Leading industries include banking, agriculture, fishing, wood pulp, mining, and tourism.
 Portugal is the leading cork producer in the world.
-Large deposits of lithium have been discovered in Portugal.
+Large deposits of lithium have recently been discovered in Portugal.
 Lithium is used in batteries.
-Due to a low birth rate, the Portuguese government is offering economic incentives for middle and upper class, educated Portuguese speakers to return to Portugal.

 Since the days of their empire, Portuguese people have emigrated to regions all over the world.
 By far, Brazil has been the leading nation to receive Portuguese people.
 Other nations with large Portuguese populations include the USA, South Africa, Venezuela, Argentina, and Canada.